jogule/MyBank/README.md

 # MyBank
-MyBank CLI: simple console toy app to teach information technologies aimed to Banking Industry, specially CxOs to desmitify IT thru a business competitive advantage lens.
+MyBank CLI: simple console toy app to teach information technologies aimed to Banking Industry, specially CxOs.
+MyBank is key to desmitify IT for non-technical people using domain specific concepts (i.e. Financial language).

 MyBank is an example on how DX can disrupt traditional Banking based on following assumptions:
 - Macrotrends: